Image

 Securing a Limited Driving Privilege (Hardship License) in Neosho, MO

-If you need to restore limited driving privileges, consult a knowledgeable Neosho, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Neosho, MO DWI lawyer now to help improve your chances of approval.

 Why You Need a Neosho, MO DWI Administrative Hearing Lawyer

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Neosho, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+(This is why the Combs Waterkotte Neosho, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 However, delays between the alleged driving and the first police encounter can weaken this argument, making it difficult to prove you were intoxicated while actually behind the wheel.
 Also, Missouri law mandates strict compliance with Department of Health and Senior Services regulations regarding breath and blood testing procedures.
 These regulations require that: